What does FTM mean?

 Where do I find other FTM folks?

-Every Plume Member gets access to a six-week series of support groups as part of their Membership.
+Every Plume Member gets access to weekly support groups as part of their Membership.
 In these weekly groups, Members can meet and talk with folks who have a lot in common with them, such as gender identity, people with questions about estrogen, and others.
 Each group is a safe, confidential space facilitated by a trained community member.
-To learn more about Support Groups and sign up, click here!

 About Plume